timvdc/poetry/README.md

 ## Model files

-Model files (neural network parameters, rhyme dictionary, nmf model, n-gram model) are not included due to their large file size (3.7GB).
+Model files (neural network parameters, rhyme dictionary, NMF model, n-gram model) are not included due to their large file size (3.7GB).
 In order to obtain a copy, send a mail to tim.vandecruys@irit.fr